Types of Cofferdams

 Best Applications – Industries Most Served

 The EDDY Pump Corporation is a premier manufacturer of pumping and dredging equipment.
 If you are pumping or dredging slurry, high solids, extremely viscous material, paste, high abrasives (sand & gravel) and material filled with solids, then you found the best suited product for the job.
-Go to: https://eddypump.com/ or Call Us!
+Our equipment is also ideal for construction work involving water management and dewatering, such as projects that require creating dry environments for building over or under bodies of water.

 Why EDDY Pumps Are Better – Highlights